has been around since 2004 - it started off slowly, only available to

 Ivy League students, then to all (US) college and university students

 and finally to the general public worldwide.
-It now has over a billion
+It now has over two billion

 users and is increasingly popular with seniors.
 An April 2016 New York Times article suggested that Facebook was